22 Sep Wiki SRS – modern way of keeping system’s documentation by eVolpe

 Finding information using the Wiki SRS is extremely comfortable and looks a lot like the Wikipedia.org navigation.
 It is possible to search information through categories, using internal links, and also typing the queries into an intuitive search engine.

 The structure of the individual modules and the mechanisms supporting the software are presented in a table.
 An appropriate field is being filled automatically with either “YES” or “NO” value.
-In this way, it is easy to recognize whether the system has specific functions within the area of interest or not.
+This way, it is easy to recognize whether the system has specific functions within the area of interest or not.

-As shown at the illustration above, in addition to the structural table, the SRS in the form of Wiki also includes a description of the business destination of the module and the screenshot of the in the place within the system.
+As shown at the illustration above, in addition to the structural table, the SRS in the form of Wiki also includes a description of the business destination of the module and the screenshot of the place within the system.
 All this in favor of the convenience of using the software documentation, which in the traditional form is sometimes complicated and quite hard to understand.

 With the help of SRS Wiki, you can also explain system-supported processes, actions, integrations, etc. In addition to their description, eVolpe’s project deployment documentation enables you to place images, diagrams, and screenshots that illustrate the issues that interest us.